ronymesquita/flutter-and-keycloak/README.md

 Flutter is also a `Client`, the `Access Type` is `confidential`.

 For test, `Valid Redirect URIs` and `Web Origins` can be configured with `*` to permit and URL.
-Can be more secure change it in production.
+Can be more secure change at production.

 In the section `OpenID Connect Compatibility Modes` can be enabled the use of refresh tokens.